 Kerfuffle checks his email.
 There’s a memo in his inbox from his cybersecurity team, proposing that Widgets do an annual cybersecurity exercise.
 Nobody here has time for that.
 He deletes the email.

-Kerfuffle then looks at his CFO’s budget proposal for the next fiscal year.
-He sees a line in there for “cybersecurity training.”
+He looks at his CFO’s budget proposal for the next fiscal year.
+He sees a line for “cybersecurity training.”
 What a waste of time and money!
 Everybody here already knows how to use a computer.
 He crosses the line off the budget.

-Kerfuffle then looks at his calendar.
+Kerfuffle then checks his calendar.
 He’s got a quarterly cybersecurity briefing from his CISO scheduled for 11am.
 I never understand anything my CISO says, with all that jumbled jargon.
 I’ll just let the tech guys handle it.
 He tells his secretary to cancel the meeting.

 A month later, Widgets’ databases are breached.
 More than 100,000,000 international customer records are stolen.
 The story makes the front page across major publications, including the New York Times, and dominates the news cycle for days.
 Kerfuffle and his team never respond to any of the coverage or the hundreds of media inquiries.
 An emergency board meeting is called.
 Soon thereafter, shareholders revolt and demand that heads roll.
 The board fires Kerfuffle, ending an otherwise flawless, five-year tenure at the top of Widgets.